Modern Chinese History I: The Republic of China 1911-1925

 The nature of the warlords was as varied as the provinces over which they ruled.
 Some were ruthless despots and thugs while others were educated and worked to instill in their men their own ideas of morality.
 Some subjugated whole provinces, financing their armies through local taxes gathered by their own officials.
 Others ruled only a few towns, raising money from theft.
 Some warlords supported the Republic, preferring that their territory be reintegrated into a valid constitutional state.
 A number choose to work with foreign powers, whether they were the British in Shanghai, the Japanese in Manchuria or the French in the southwest.
 Some grew opium in order to generate revenues.

 Although there was no historical precedent of China engaging in global events far from its shores, China entered World War I on the side of the Allies in 1917.
 China believed that if it fought to defeat Germany, then it would be able to reclaim Germany’s Chinese concessions.
 While China could not offer the Allies combat troops, it could provide manpower which would free up French and British males to go to the front.
-By 1918, an estimated 96,000 Chinese were laboring in France Ultimately, 2000 Chinese workers died in France and a further 543 lost their lives at sea.
+By 1918, an estimated 140,000 Chinese were laboring in France.
+Ultimately, 2000 Chinese workers died in France and a further 543 lost their lives at sea.

 After World War I ended, the Chinese delegation went to the Versailles peace negotiations believing they would benefit from the principles of democracy and self-determination which Woodrow Wilson espoused.
 Specifically, they hoped to recover Shandong and to abolish the so-called ‘Unequal Treaties’, under which foreign powers maintained privileged statuses in China.
 Instead, they were informed that the peace conference would deal only with those problems arising from the conclusion of the war.
 Only Shandong, therefore, qualified to be discussed.
 Moreover, the secret treaties that Japan had concluded, including the secret pact with the acting Beijing’s government, meant that China’s claims to Shandong had been effectively forfeited.

 The inability of China to achieve any of their objectives, despite having fought with the Allies, humiliated and angered China.
-Its sting felt all the more sharp as it came on top of the disgrace of Japan’s Twenty-One Demands.
-In protest, on May 4th 1919, 3000 students from 13 universities began to peacefully march through Beijing.
+Its sting felt all the sharper as it came on top of the disgrace of Japan’s Twenty-One Demands.
+In protest, on May 4th, 1919, 3000 students from 13 universities began to peacefully march through Beijing.
 They handed out leaflets written in Chinese vernacular which explained how the loss of Shandong was equivalent to the end of China’s territorial integrity.
 They called on all Chinese to protest.
 The march turned violent at the house of Cao Rulin, the Minister of Communications.
 Cao had backed the pro-Japanese Anfu group and was considered by many of the protestors to be one of China’s worst traitors.
 Inside, although Cao was absent, the students found Zhang Zongxiang the Chinese ambassador to Japan.
 They severely beat Zhang and set Cao’s house on fire.
 Thirty-two students were arrested, but they were set free three days later.